Supercars drivers an ‘untapped resource’ for NASCAR - Speedcafe.com

 The Kiwi is the second driver to race in the #91 Chevrolet Camaro, after two starts so far for Kimi Raikkonen, but Marks drew a contrast between the three-time Supercars champion and the 2007 world drivers’ champion.

-“It’s difficult to take a guy like Kimi Raikkonen, whose raced in Formula 1, and put him in a full-bodied stock car,” he added.
+“It’s difficult to take a guy like Kimi Raikkonen, who’s raced in Formula 1, and put him in a full-bodied stock car,” he added.

 “Obviously incredible talent, but there’s a lot to learn there, whereas Shane’s had a lot of experience in cars like this, so I just figured, if a guy like him could come over, and we could put the programme together like we have for Project91, that he could get to speed really, really quickly and be able to contend.”